mcgnly/DeveloperDocumentation/Android/LoginSequence.md

         @Override
         public boolean onPrepareOptionsMenu(Menu menu) {

-            //remove any previous stuff in the menu menu.clear();
+            //remove any previous items from the menu menu.clear();

             //Check to see if the user is logged in if (RelayrSdk.isUserLoggedIn()) {

-                //if the user is logged in we ask Android to draw the menu
+                //if the user is logged in, we ask Android to draw the menu
                 //we defined earlier in the thermometer_demo_logged_in.xml
                 //file
                 getMenuInflater().inflate(R.menu.thermometer_demo_logged_in, menu);